 Pull back an edge of the carpet padding.
 Bring it about 3 to 4 feet out, and then cut it away.
 Carpet padding is much lighter than carpeting, so you will be able to remove more of it at once.

 Remove Carpet Adhesive

 When pulling back the carpet padding, it can stick because it is held on the subfloor with adhesive.
 Use the flat end of the pry bar or a putty knife and force it between the padding and the subfloor to loosen it.
 You may find it difficult to remove all of the adhesive.
-As long as you remove enough so that the subfloor is flat, you will be able to install new flooring on top of it.
+As long as you remove enough so that the subfloor is flat, you will be able to install most types of new flooring on top of it.

 Dispose of the Carpet and Padding